cndpost/cppidioms/README.md

 The folder structure are as follows:

   singleton - singleton.cpp.
-This single file have the singleton class and its
+This single file has the singleton class and its
               calling main fucntions all in one file.
 It is modified from code smaple from a book titled "Sams teach yourself C++ in one hour a day" by Siddhartha Rao, 7th Edition, following command will make the program compile and run: